No preaching today, Christian single.

 Peter seemed to wonder the same thing as he watched the rich young man fade into the distance, asked by Jesus to surrender the treasure of his heart:

 Peter said to him, “We have left all we had to follow you!”

 “Truly I tell you,” Jesus said to them, “no one who has left home or wife or brothers or sisters or parents or children for the sake of the kingdom of God will fail to receive many times as much in this age, and in the age to come, eternal life.”
 (Luke 18:28-20)

-We singles certainly haven’t given up “all we have”, but Jesus casts a wide net.
+We singles certainly haven’t given up “all we have”.
+But Jesus casts a wide net.
 He affirms sacrifice of many kinds.
-Here’s what we can know: no matter what you give up for the Name, you won’t feel cheated in the end.
+Here’s what we can know: no matter what you sacrifice for the Name, you won’t feel cheated in the end.
 God knows how to leave his people feeling rewarded.

 I’m convinced this includes singleness.
 Some of us are asked to lay our desire down for a few years, some a decade or two, a few for our entire pilgrimage.
 But the promise of Luke 18 can be trusted.
 It comes from the Son of God, who knew better than anyone the spaciousness and compassion of his Father’s heart.

 To have enough confidence in God’s goodness to keep putting your heart out there, to keep placing hope in his power while letting go of exactly what that power will bring?
 That‘s faith.

 Not everyone gets there.
 The wait can bring an edge of resignation – burying a desire, dismissing blessing.
 It seems holy.
 It’s merely spiritualized pessimism.
 Walling yourself off from disappointment.